 When I discovered this while walking in New Mexico, I had a chuckle to myself.
 “Does this mean now I don’t have to hike to Canada?”
 I asked.

 Of course, it didn’t.
 What it meant was there were many more trails I needed to hike after finishing the CDT.
-I must do this to be myself.
+I must go where I can be myself.

 Sometimes late